 Abstract

 mHealth, the use of mobile technologies for healthcare management and delivery, offers great promise to promote health and improve care.
 However, to date, most mHealth treatments have failed to demonstrate a significant impact on clinical outcomes, and there is surprisingly little knowledge of factors that drive its effectiveness.
-This study examines mHealth effectiveness by investigating both the mHealth design and social support.
-We leverage one of the world’s largest field experiments on improving the health of expectant mothers and reducing cesarean sections.
-We hypothesize that 1) the combination of both self-directed mHealth and provider-directed mHealth ensures highest mHealth effectiveness; 2) the husband, as one of the most significant social support, can be an important moderator in mHealth effectiveness.
+This study examines mHealth effectiveness by investigating both mHealth design and social support.
+In so doing, we leverage one of the world’s largest field experiments on improving the health of expectant mothers and reducing the rate of cesarean sections.
+We hypothesize that 1) the combination of both self-directed mHealth and provider-directed mHealth ensures the highest mHealth effectiveness; 2) the husband, as one of the most significant social supports for expectant women, can be an important moderator in mHealth effectiveness.
 Our analyses show that the combined mHealth design achieved significant reduction in cesarean section use.
-In addition, husband’s healthy behavior is pivotal to enable mHealth, where the cesarean section reduction in the strongest intervention group is 4 times bigger for those wives whose husbands are with the highest healthy behavior that those whose husbands are not.
-Further analyses reveal that the husband healthy behavior has a stronger influence on mHealth effectiveness when the wife has more power in the marriage.
-Our findings represent the first study on examining the mHealth effectiveness of the two designs (self-directed and provider-directed) and the critical role of social support in determining mHealth effectiveness, which has important implications to both academic research and practice of mHealth.
+In addition, a husband’s healthy behavior is pivotal in enabling mHealth interventions to be effective, as demonstrated by the fact that the cesarean section reduction in the strongest intervention group is four times bigger for those wives whose husbands engage in healthy behavior than it is for those whose husbands are not.
+Further analyses reveal that the husband’s healthy behavior has a stronger influence on mHealth effectiveness when the wife has more power in the marriage.
+Our findings represent the first study to examine the effectiveness of these two mHealth designs (self-directed and provider-directed) and the critical role of social support in determining mHealth effectiveness, and this research has important implications for both academic research and the practice of mHealth.

 Keywords